 This then creates deep relaxation and calms the nervous system.
 Often the sense of calm experienced is very different and profound for many.

-TRE® encourages the body to return to a state of balance by activating by our shaking mechanism in a safe and regulated environment.
+TRE® encourages the body to return to a state of balance by activating our shaking mechanism in a safe and regulated environment.

-Although TRE® is a simple self-help tool, it can very powerful and experts recommend being supported by a Certified TRE® Provider in the early stages.
+Although TRE® is a simple self-help tool, it can be very powerful and experts recommend being supported by a Certified TRE® Provider in the early stages.

 After booking an appointment, clients are taught the various safe and effective ways to practice TRE® exercises to achieve maximum benefits.